 Midé is constantly looking to update and improve its enDAQ sensors product line with new products and features for its existing products.
 These can lead to updated firmware which may become available to you that exposes an improved functionality or feature.
 Occasionally bugs are also found in the firmware which may require the user to update the firmware.
 To make improved firmware readily accessible to users, the Slam Stick Lab has the functionality to update your unit’s firmware.

 After Slam Stick Lab version 1.9 and firmware version 20, the update process is simpler, not requiring any special drivers to be installed.
-Slam Stick Lab's version can be viewed in Help>About..., and the firmware revision can be viewed in the Recorder Info tab in the configuration dialog.
+To view the version of Slam Stick Lab you are using, navigate to Help>About... for this information.
+To view the firmware revision installed on your unit, this can be found in the Recorder Info tab in the configuration dialog window.
 If your setup meets these requirements, you only need to run Check Compatibility (minus the CDC serial driver check) and Update the Firmware.

 In this Article

 Download & Install Driver

 In order to communicate to the CPU in the recorder, you will need to download and install the SiLabs driver.
 Then follow the system prompts.
 It is a very small installation so it should be quick (assuming you have administrative rights on your machine).

 The software will need to be updated to "show advanced options."
 This can be found under the Edit - Preferences menu as shown.
 You will need to close and re-open the software for the changes to make effect.